-But, you may be better off paying the foreign exchange fee once it appears on your statement as credit card issuers tend to charge less, and foreign merchants make additional income when you use the DCC, notes Forbes.
+But, you may be better off paying the foreign exchange fee once it appears on your statement.
+This is because credit card issuers tend to charge less, and foreign merchants make additional income when you use the DCC, notes Forbes.

 Effect on Credit Card Rewards

 If you currently use cash back or travel rewards credit cards, the costs incurred from these fees will not be counted towards your total purchases.
 So, if you receive 3% cashback on all foreign transactions, but are assessed a foreign transaction fee for the same amount, you wouldn’t come out ahead.

 But let’s say you’re earning a higher cash back percentage of 5%, and you’re hoping to rack up points by using your credit cards on all purchases while abroad.
-If the foreign transaction fee and currency conversion fee are both 3%, you wouldn’t want to use the credit cards as you’d come out on the losing side of the equation.
+If the foreign transaction fee and currency conversion fee are both 3%, you wouldn’t want to use a credit card as it would be a loss for you.

 What if I use my debit card abroad?

 Some debit cards, particularly those from a major payment processor, like Visa and MasterCard, are also accompanied by foreign transaction fees.
 They range from 1 to 3%, plus the cost of any applicable foreign currency transaction fees.

 Should you decide to use your debit card abroad for withdrawing cash, you’ll also be assessed a foreign transaction fee and an out-of-network withdrawal fee.
 They are usually between $1 and $5 per transaction.
 Balance inquiry fees may also apply.

 If you’d prefer to use your debit card when traveling abroad, it’s best to contact your bank before departure to learn more about their foreign transaction fee schedule.
 You may also want to search for financial institutions that waive these fees for customers.
 This list is a good place to start.

 Will a foreign transaction fee be refunded if I return an item?